 What makes the Best Deviled Eggs?

-All kidding aside, Easter is right around the corner and all my friends are already asking me for recipes that they can use for all those impending leftover hard boiled eggs next week.
-Two of my favorite recipes that I use every year are these Paleo pickled eggs and this Seven Layer Salad (I do the salad for Easter dinner).
+All kidding aside, Easter is right around the corner and everyone is already asking me recipes for leftover hard boiled eggs.
+Two of my favorite recipes are these Paleo pickled eggs and this Seven Layer Salad.
+I make the salad every year for Easter dinner because it’s a family request (because it’s soooo good!).
 Of course, I always save a few to make classic deviled eggs, but this year I decided to do something a little different.

 Add this for the best deviled eggs

-Substituting finely minced homemade roasted red bell peppers for the relish and a touch of cumin for the mustard definitely kicked the egg yolk filling up a notch, but it needed more punch.
-After searching through my pantry, a bottle of Organic Harissa Seasoning emerged and, it was at that moment, I knew I had found the flavor KA-POW to amp up the roasted red bell pepper egg mixture.
+Substituting finely minced homemade roasted red bell peppers for the relish and cumin for the mustard kicked the flavor up a notch, but the filling needed more punch.
+After searching through my pantry, I found a bottle of Organic Harissa Seasoning in the back.
+It was at that moment, I knew I had found the flavor KA-POW to amp up the roasted red bell pepper egg mixture.

-Harissa is a paste made up of red peppers, garlic, coriander, and other spices/herbs, with some oil and is typically used as a condiment in many North African dishes.
-The dried harissa spice mix I used turned these into slightly spicy, slightly smoky deviled eggs with a unique, yet not too unusual taste.
+Harissa is a paste made up of red peppers, garlic, coriander, other spices/herbs, and oil.
+It’s typically used as a condiment in many North African dishes.
+The dried harissa spice mix I used gave these eggs a slightly spicy, slightly smoky favor.
+The taste was unique, yet not too unusual.

-PIN it for later and please let me know in the comments what you think about the Best Deviled Eggs recipe too
+PIN it for later and please let me know in the comments what you think about the Best Deviled Eggs recipe.

 - 8 large eggs